sybila/biodivine-sketchbook/README.md

 > The binaries are not signed with official developer certificates, so macOS and Windows will most likely require you to grant special permissions to run the app. **On newer versions of macOS, the message is that the app is "corrupted".
 This is still the same issue regarding app certificates.
 You should run `xattr -c /path/to/biodivine-sketchbook.app` to ["enable" the app](https://discussions.apple.com/thread/253714860?sortBy=rank).**

-Alternatively, if you want to build the tool locally, the instructions are provided in the Development guide below.
+Alternatively, if you want to build the tool locally from the source code, the instructions are provided in the Development guide below.
 Note that the local build requires additional dependencies to be installed.

 ## Development

-The following instructions describe the local installation of the application and relevant frameworks.
-We recommend using the pre-built binaries described in the previous section.
+The following instructions describe the installation of the application from source code, including setting up all dependencies.
+We highly recommend using the pre-built binaries described in the previous section.

 For a summary of all technologies and detailed project structure, see `project-docs/architecture.md`.
 The directory `project-docs` also contains other documents relevant to the design/development.
 We also provide web-based Rust documentation (including internal modules), currently hosted on [these GitHub pages](https://ondrej33.github.io/biodivine_sketchbook/).
 Instructions to generate Rust documentation locally are given below.

 ### Installation of dependencies

 First, make sure you have Rust and NPM installed.
 For Rust, we recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).
 For instructions on NPM and Node installation, feel free to check [their website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 On Windows, we recommend [this tutorial](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
+The latest version of Sketchbook is developed and tested using `npm 11.3.0`, `node 22.11.0`, and `rust 1.86.0`.

 On some Linux distributions, additional packages might be needed for developing with Tauri.
 We recommend checking the [setup instructions by Tauri](https://v1.tauri.app/v1/guides/getting-started/prerequisites/).